-To assist Veritas Foundation Giving Fund Accountholders, the public, and Charity management in assessing the effectiveness and impact of an individual Charity or Foundation, we offer an extensive Charity Review program.
-We review the charity's financial performance and operations through 750 detailed questions, make recommendations on how to improve the charity's impact, have interactive meetings with management and the Board to gain in-depth knowledge of the Charity, and assign a rating of the Charity from 1 star to 5.
+We offer an extensive Charity Review program to assist Veritas Foundation Giving Fund Accountholders, the public, and Charity management in assessing the effectiveness and impact of an individual Charity or Foundation.
+We have rated over 56,000 Canadian Charities based on their financial performance and operations, make recommendations on how to improve the charity's impact, have interactive meetings with management and the Board to gain in-depth knowledge of the Charity, and assign a rating of the Charity from 1 star to 5 stars.
+Our searchable database of rated charities is available on a subscription basis.